-Here are some specific steps you can take to maintain your individuality in relationships:
+Here are four keys steps to maintaining your individuality in relationships:

 Ultimately, relationships provide an opportunity for two individuals to come together and offer love, support, appreciation, and care for each other.
-However, this can only be accessible to those who make an effort to love, support, appreciate, and care for themselves.
+Yet, this bounty is only be accessible to those who can offer the same things to themselves first.